Iayole/WU1-Hemsida/README.md

 Bearded Dragon Haven is dedicated to providing resources, products, and a community for bearded dragon enthusiasts.
 Whether you're a seasoned reptile keeper or a newcomer to the world of herpetology, our website offers valuable insights and high-quality products to enhance the well-being of your bearded dragons.

 Installation Instructions
-Bearded Dragon Haven is a web-based platform accessible through any modern web browser.
-Usage
 Once on the website, you can navigate through various sections to access information about bearded dragon care.
 Additionally, browse our selection of accessories, tools, thermostats, and dietary supplements, to provide the best possible environment for your pet.

 Features
-High-quality accessories sourced from trusted suppliers Secure online shopping with easy checkout
-Dependencies and Facts
+High-quality accessories sourced from trusted suppliers Dependencies and Facts
 HTML, CSS, JavaScript for website development